NPC Events

 pull_request.comment@npc: *npc

-# If NPC events are not defined under the role name, the corresponding NPC event configuration under $ is used
+# If not defined under role name, falls back to $ configuration

 $: